BleuLlama/LL530/Firmware/README.md

 Showing that your LL530 (Arduino Leonardo) is at /dev/ttyACM0

-6. Grab the latest version of this project:

-    TBD

 For what it's worth, my Pi Zero has both python 2.7 and 3.5 installed, and I don't remember installing either. ;)